In-House vs. Remote Developers: Pros and Cons

 Lastly, you need to identify and prioritize what's important to you.
 If having direct and constant communication with your dev team is significant to you, an in-house team is your best bet.
 Similarly, you should hire an in-house team if you value having constant control and access to your team.

 If you value a shorter time-to-market over having direct access and communication with your team, you may want to consider hiring remote workers.
-Remote devs may also be a better option if you appreciate having access to a broader talent pool and decreased overhead costs over direct access and communication.
+Remote work may also be a better option if you appreciate having access to a broader talent pool and decreased overhead costs over direct access and communication.

 Pros of Having an In-House Development Team